Today we're going to cover the top case interview frameworks, as well as how you can create your own custom frameworks.

-- Profitability framework
+- 1. Profitability

 The profitability framework is the most basic framework in business analysis.
-It simply breaks down profits into its basic revenue and cost components and is commonly used to identify the root cause of profitability issues.
+It simply breaks down profit into its basic revenue and cost components and is commonly used to identify the root cause of profitability issues.

 The 4Ps framework is widely used by company executives to design their marketing strategy.
-There are different variations of this framework that is also sometimes referred to as the “Marketing mix” framework but the 4Ps is the most common one.
+There are different variations of this framework, which is also sometimes referred to as the “Marketing mix” framework, but the 4Ps is the most common one.

 - Product: What are the key characteristics of the product sold?
-Key elements of the product definition could include: customer need fulfilled by product, product usage (E.g.: who, where, how, etc.), good vs. service, product lifecycle (new vs. established), competing products and substitutes, etc.
+Key elements of the product definition could include: customer need fulfilled by product, product usage (E.g. who, where, how, etc.), good vs. service, product lifecycle (new vs. established), competing products and substitutes, etc.

 - Price: At what price should the product be sold?
 Different considerations need to be taken into account here: the customer perceived value of the product, the price of competitive products, the customer price sensitivity, the cost of producing the product, etc.

 - Promotion: Which promotion strategies should be used to sell the product?
-Key elements to consider include: promotion messages, media type (E.g.: TV, social media, radio, etc.), best time to promote, competitors’ strategies, etc.
+Key elements to consider include: promotion messages, media type (E.g. TV, social media, radio, etc.), best time to promote, competitors’ strategies, etc.

 - Place: Through which channels should the product be distributed?
-Key elements to consider include: possible channels to distribute the product (E.g.: in store, web, mail-to-order, etc.), customer expectations in terms of channel, requirement of a sales team or not, competitors’ strategies, etc.
+Key elements to consider include: possible channels to distribute the product (E.g. in store, web, mail-to-order, etc.), customer expectations in terms of channel, requirement of a sales team or not, competitors’ strategies, etc.

 - Threat of substitutes: What are the substitutes for the product and are they increasingly popular?
 As a reminder, water is a substitute for Coke while Pepsi is a competitive product for Coke.
 Key elements to consider here include: potential new substitutes, ease of substitution, evolution of customer propensity to substitute, etc.